-I was sitting at my home office desk on the eve of the Great American Smokeout: November 17, 2004.
+I was sitting in my home office the night before the Great American Smokeout.
+It was November 17, 2004.
 I was smoking my second pack of the day.
 Cigarettes were getting very expensive, and I started wondering if I could quit.
-I had been conditioned to believe that I smoked because it was a “habit", I “enjoyed it", it "calmed my nerves", and it was "great after a meal".
-But the truth was that I didn't enjoy it anymore.
+I thought that I smoked because it was a “habit” and that I “enjoyed it”.
+But the truth was that I didn't enjoy it.
+Not anymore.
 In fact, none of the reasons I thought I smoked were true.
 When I pictured what I was actually doing - lighting leaves on fire and breathing the smoke all day every day - I felt kind of stupid.
-Take away the burning leaves in my hand and I was just a motionless nitwit in a parking lot, staring blankly at nothing in particular for ten minutes at a time.
+Without the cigarette in my hand and I was just a motionless nitwit in a parking lot, staring blankly at nothing for ten minutes at a time.
 I had to face the cold reality: I had a drug addiction.
 Plain and simple.
 My next thought was, “I will not be a drug addict.”
-Those words remained in my head throughout my journey, and kept me from smoking even through the worst of my cravings.
+Those words remained in my head throughout my journey and kept me from smoking through the worst of my cravings.
 For me, not smoking was like holding my breath.
-I "enjoyed it" and it certainly "calmed my nerves" when I finally took a breath.
+I certainly “enjoyed it” when I finally took a breath.
 The truth was I needed to smoke, and if I didn't, I would panic.

 I heard that the Great American Smokeout was the next day.
 If you don't know what that is, it's a day that The American Cancer Society asks smokers to quit for 24 hours.
-I decided I would put my “drug addict” theory to the test.
-If I could make it for the entire 24 hours without smoking, and it wasn't difficult, maybe I wasn't a drug addict after all.
-Maybe it truly was just a “habit".
-So at 1:00 AM, Thursday November 18, 2004, I put out my last cigarette of the day and went to bed.
+I decided to put my “drug addict” theory to the test.
+If I could make it for an entire 24 hours without smoking, and it wasn't difficult, maybe I wasn't a drug addict after all.
+Maybe it truly was just a “habit”.
+At 1:00 AM, Thursday, November 18, 2004, I put out my last cigarette of the day and went to bed.

 I always started my days by rolling out of bed, turning on the news, and lighting up.
 Even when I was running late, I would have at least one to “wake up”, preferably two.
-I was already walking to my home office, where I had left my remaining five cigarettes, before I remembered I wasn't going to smoke that day.
-I wanted a cigarette, but at this point I was excited and curious about what a day without cigarettes would be like.
+I was already walking to my office before I remembered I wasn't going to smoke that day.
+I wanted a cigarette, but I was excited and curious about a day without one.
 Denying myself cigarettes for as long as possible seemed kind of fun.
 I hopped in the shower then went to work.
-Around lunch time, when I would have already smoked six cigarettes on a normal day, a tinge of panic started to take root.
+Around noon, when I would have already smoked six cigarettes on a normal day, a tinge of panic started to take hold.
 By 5:00 PM it was no longer a tinge.
 By 7:00 PM my mind was consumed entirely by one thought: “Smoke now!”.
 I was also 100% convinced that I was, without a doubt, an addict.

 My mind and body were focused entirely on trying to get me to smoke.
 Every second I was making excuses to smoke: “I'll quit later”, “Just have one”, “I'll just cut back”, “I can't cope with this”.
 Cope.
 That's a great word.
 That's something I had to figure out how to do, and fast.
 I probably should have been more prepared.
 But now I had to improvise.
 I started by repeating two thoughts: “I will not be a drug addict”, and “I can do anything but smoke.”
 The first thought reaffirmed the main reason I could no longer tolerate smoking.
-The second thought gave me license to pamper myself (more on that later).
-In a frantic internet search to find ways of coping with withdrawal symptoms, I found some breathing exercises that actually seemed to help.
+The second thought gave me license to pamper myself.
+I started a frantic internet search to find ways of coping with withdrawal symptoms.
+I found some breathing exercises that actually seemed to help.
 I would breathe as deeply as I could, then blow the air out like I was slowly blowing out candles.
 Sounds silly right?
 But that helped a lot.
 I also found an active quit smoking support group online.
 I read, and breathed, my way through the rest of the evening.
 When it was time for bed I was exhausted.
 My mind fought me until the end.
 “Are you really going to go to bed without having even one cigarette?
 Come on.
 That's not you.
 You're a smoker!”
 And that's exactly what I did; went to bed without one cigarette.
-I was excited and proud of myself at the thought of waking up the next day, and remembering that I went an entire 24 hours without a cigarette!
+I was excited at the thought of waking up the next day and remembering that I went an entire 24 hours without a cigarette.

 “I went an entire 24 hours without a cigarette!”, I thought to myself when I woke up.
 Then I thought “Smoke NOW!!!” every second after that.
 Clearly, although they worked, I would need more than breathing exercises in my coping arsenal.
-On my way to work I stopped and bought a box of nicotine patches.
+On my way to work, I stopped and bought a box of nicotine patches.
 I read all of the instructions.
 I was going to follow them to the letter.
 I needed something passive.
 Something I didn't have to remember to take, or chew, or whatever.
 Something that just worked.
 Nicotine patches seemed to fit the bill.
-After sticking one on my arm, gradually over the course of the day, I started having the distinct feeling I had just smoked a cigarette.
+I stuck one on my arm.
+Gradually over the course of the day, I started having the distinct feeling I had just smoked a cigarette.
 The patch gave me physical withdrawal symptom relief in a big way.
 That freed me to work on coping with the mental withdrawal symptoms.
-Those coping skills consisted of: Repeating "I will not be a drug addict” to myself, a support group of people going through the same thing, and French toast.
+That consisted of repeating “I will not be a drug addict” to myself, a support group of people going through the same thing, and French toast.
 “I can do anything but smoke” included eating anything I wanted.
-“Anything” turned out to be stacks and stacks of French toast, whenever I wanted it.
+“Anything” turned out to be stacks of French toast whenever I wanted it.
 My goal was simple: quit smoking.
 I knew if I added unrealistic caveats - I can't gain weight, I can't lose my temper, I can't feel bad - I would never quit.
 My goal was not to die of lung cancer.
 Considering that, tight jeans were just fine.
 I could diet later.

 That was the start of my journey, and I knew it would be a difficult one.
 I had smoked all of my adult life.
-It was definitely a part of my personality, part of my routine, and something that I was always doing or about to do.
+It was definitely a part of my personality.
+It was part of my routine and something that I was always doing or about to do.
 So, I was scared of losing my identity.
-Looking back, “drug addict that smells bad” is an identity that I, without a doubt, should have wanted to lose.
-But in the moment I had to face the fear of the unknown.
+Looking back, “drug addict that smells bad” is an identity that I should have wanted to lose.
+But at the moment I had to face the fear of the unknown.
 Who would I be when that large part of me was gone?
-I had heard that mourning that loss, just like mourning a death, would be a part of quitting.
+I had heard that mourning that loss would be a part of quitting.
 I just didn't know what a big part it would be.
-In the end though, I value the person I became, and the person who kicked one of the most powerful addictions out there.
+I value the person I became in the end; the person who kicked an extremely powerful addiction.
 The “smoker” part of myself was a great thing to have lost.

-Over the next ten weeks I stayed on the patch and followed the instructions.
+I continued using the patch over the next ten weeks.
+I followed the instructions.
 Almost immediately I started having vivid dreams.
-The patch box even described vivid dreams as one of the side effects.
+The box even described vivid dreams as one of the side effects.
 This is something I had never experienced.
-In a nutshell my dreams were real to me while I was in them, and they seemed to last hours.
+My dreams were real to me while I was in them.
+They seemed to last hours.
 I would remember every detail.
 This wasn't at all a bad experience.
 I even missed them when I was off of the patch.
 Speaking of getting off the patch, I was scared I couldn't live without them.
-I even thought, worst case scenario, I would be buying patches for the rest of my life.
-I was thinking if that happened, at least it would be a fate much better than death.
+Worst case scenario, I would be buying patches for the rest of my life.
+At least it would be a fate much better than lung cancer.
 But I followed the directions to the letter, and I truly felt almost nothing when I stopped.

-Over the next year I posted to my forum when I needed to rant, and I supported others when they needed to rant.
+Over the next year, I posted to my forum when I needed to rant.
+I supported others when they needed to rant.
 We helped each other through it, and we all knew exactly how the others felt and what they needed to hear.
-Remember the five cigarettes I had left in my pack?
-That pack remained beside me, along with my lighter and ash tray.
+I had five cigarettes left in a pack when I quit.
+That pack remained beside me, along with my lighter and ashtray.
 Right there on my desk within reach, for an entire year.
-I thought it might be a distraction at first, and I was prepared to rid my home of everything related to smoking if it turned out to be one.
+I thought it might be a distraction at first.
+I was prepared to get rid of everything related to smoking.
 But, it was oddly comforting.
-There was something comforting about having them there, and ready to be smoked.
-I can't quite put my finger on why that was.
-I think it removed a small fear of not having the means to fail.
-I never gave another thought to the logistics of failing.
-Eventually the pack was put in a drawer, forgotten, and thrown away at some point.
+There was something comforting about having them there ready to be smoked.
+If I failed they would be there.
+Eventually, the pack was put in a drawer, forgotten, and thrown away at some point.

 My biggest fear was that I would always want a cigarette.
 That it would always be an ache in the back of my mind.
 When I first quit, it was easy to mistakenly see this as an inevitable reality.
 I thought of smoking every five seconds all day every day.
-How would it ever be possible to never think of it?
-Even to go an entire day without the thought entering my brain?
+How would it be possible to never think of it?
+Even to go an entire day without cigarettes entering my brain?
 Well, thankfully, that day happened around three months in.
-I woke up the next morning and remembered that I had not thought of smoking at all the previous day.
-Then I went longer and longer without thinking of cigarettes.
-I was beyond happy to know that I would not always want a cigarette, and I would eventually stop thinking about it entirely.
+I woke up and remembered that I had not thought of smoking at all the previous day.
+Then I went longer and longer periods without thinking about smoking.
+I was beyond happy to realize that I would not always want a cigarette.
+I would eventually stop thinking about it entirely.
 When was that?
-Probably close to a year, but at that point I was going weeks without thinking about smoking.
+Probably close to a year, but at that point, I was going weeks without thinking about smoking.
 And the point is, cravings permanently went away.
 It, mercifully, does happen.

 I hope you find some inspiration in my story.
 And maybe a glimpse of what the journey is like to quit forever.